dialog-semiconductor/BLE_SDK6_examples/connectivity/RTC_Example/Readme.md

 ## HW and SW configuration

 - **Hardware configuration**
-  - This example runs only on DA14530/531 Bluetooth Smart SoC devices.
+  - This example runs on all DA1453x Bluetooth Smart SoC devices.
   - The Pro Development kit is required for this example.
   - Connect the Development kit to the host computer.
   - A flywire should be placed between the P06 and the FTDI's UTX pin if printing is enabled (PRINT_DATE_TIME_DATA defined) as well as J8[3:4] jumper for the alert LED.